JanZch/PythonCompetition/README.txt

 – Use comment lines, whitespace and docstrings
 – Use sensible names for variables and functions
 – Use two or more script files to organize your project

+Brainstorming

+IDEA 1
+  Main Gameplay:
+• Asteroids
+• Bodies are probably stationary and projectiles are affected by their gravity
+  AI:
+• There is an enemy(ies)
+• The AI can move and shoot
+• It has waypoints on a map that tell it where to go
+• the AI moves between waypoints depending on player position and tries to shoot meanwhile

+IDEA 2 <---- THIS ONE
+  Main Gameplay:
+• Flying V dodging missiles
+• Top-down view, continuous speed, can only control direction
+• Missiles have the same velocity, but lower turn rate
+• Flying V has a turbo, where you can temporarily increase speed to outrun missiles
+• Area loops
+• More and more missiles as time goes on
+• Missiles come in from edge of the map
+• Extra: radar-guided and heat-seeking missiles, chaff and flares